This article was updated October 2024.

 We need protein to maintain health, to grow new cells, to repair and recover from exercise and injury and to build lean muscle which boosts our metabolism and helps maintain a healthy weight.

-Fish & Shellfish Tuna – particularly Yellowfin, contains plenty of protein and just one gram of fat with no carbohydrates, and is rich in anti-oxidants and Omega-3 fatty acids.
-If you’re eating it tinned choose natural flavours.
+Tuna, particularly Yellowfin tuna, contains plenty of protein and just one gram of fat with no carbohydrates, and is rich in anti-oxidants and Omega-3 fatty acids.
+If you’re eating it tinned, choose natural flavours.
 Prawns are another great source of protein, Omega-3 fatty acids, calcium and vitamin E.

 Lean chicken and turkey breasts have high protein and low fat content.
 Both are rich sources of B vitamins, phosphorus and tryptophan.